 All the human-caused mortalities occurred in the valley bottom, which made up less than half of the area the bears ranged across (Figure 2).
 Three of the mortalities occurred while collared females were with dependent offspring.
 In one case all three cubs and their mother were struck and killed by a train, and in another case one of two yearlings were killed with their mother in an unreported conflict mortality.
 In the third case we detected one of two cubs alive for the following four years after its collared mother had died and the cub (now a subadult) is currently still alive and collared.
 Five of the 70 radiocollared bears in our study were initially captured by Conservation Officers, but none of the 14 animals that died while collared had been involved in a conflict situation at first capture.

 Of the 101 capture events where collars were deployed, the fate of the animal was known in 95 cases and unknown in 6 cases.
 Known fates included death (n=14), the animal was alive but had dropped its collar (n=47), or the animal was still wearing a functioning collar at the time of writing (n=17).
 In the remaining 23 instances, we lost connection with collars; however, we know the animals were alive in 17 of these instances due to subsequent recapture or DNA detection.
 In the 6 cases where the bears’ fate remained unknown, it is possible the collar was destroyed during a human-caused mortality (i.e., unreported conflict kill, poaching, or collision), but we know the majority of the connection failures were not mortalities but rather collar failures.
 Of the 6 unknown fates, 4 animals had last collar locations >1.5 km from a road, railway, or human settlement, suggesting the connection loss was unlikely due to a human-caused mortality.
 Of the remaining 2 animals with unknown fates, the last relocation for one was 0.5-1.5 km from a road, railway, or human settlement, and the other was <0.5 km.
 Indeed, collars involved in road and rail collisions were often severely damaged, impairing their normal function.
 Thus, it’s possible some of these unknown fates were undetected mortalities.
-However, it is also important to note that many of the collars with connection failures that were eventually confirmed to be confirmed to be simple collar failures that had also stopped working close to roads and people.
+However, it is also important to note that many of the collars with connection failures that were eventually confirmed to be simple collar failures that had also stopped working close to roads and people.
 For this analysis we assume the 6 unknown fates are also censored fates and not deaths while acknowledging that this assumption means we are estimating a conservative mortality rate which may be slightly higher if some of these unknown fates were deaths.